Yuri05/Pitavastatin-Model/Evaluation/Input/Content/Section1_Introduction.md

 - transport by OATP1B1/B3,
 - transport by BCRP
 - no renal clearance,
-- oral absorption with dissolution rate assigned to the Lint80 function..
+- oral absorption with dissolution rate assigned to the Lint80 function.